zombeani/kjs_pollution_filters/README.md

 *gas valve*
 briefly disappears when pollution is detected by a neighboring block.
-turns itself into an item if held open for 30 seconds in a single activation.
+breaks itself when held open for 30 seconds in a single activation.